weklund/alfred-chrono-notes/README.md

   - [x] Convert moment from periodic notes to luxon date format tokens
   - [ ] Determine whether an env var is using moment or luxon to convert
 - [ ] Unit Tests
+- [ ] Race condition on when file doesn't exist?
 - [ ] Support any date format
 - [ ] Basic Configuration builder for Env Vars setup
 - [ ] https://semantic-release.gitbook.io/semantic-release/